-The Full Power bandwidth is that input frequency at which the amplitude of the reconstructed fundamental is reduced by 3dB from a full-scale input signal.
+The Full Power bandwidth is that input frequency at which the amplitude of the reconstructed fundamental is reduced by 3dB for a full scale input signal.

 Aperture Delay Time

 The time from when a rising ENC+ equals the ENC- voltage to the instant that the input signal is held by the sample-and-hold circuit.